derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 A non-interactive animation hitting 60fps undoubtedly looks smooth, but it is just that, *non-interactive*.
 How do we account for this desired interactive quality?

-Thankfully, the program responsible for *executing* compiled code to a realtime interactive interface, does it for us.
-This program is usually referred to as "the runtime".
-We just need to grasp how the runtime works so we can have our code execute in realtime to provide interactivity.
+Thankfully, the program responsible for *executing* compiled code does it for us.
+This program is often referred to as a "runtime" or an "engine".
+The JavaScript runtime, the JavaScript engine, and the Unity engine are all valid examples.

+To take advantage of a preexisting runtime or engine, we just need to grasp how it works.
+This allows our code to react interactively as it executes in realtime.

 The JavaScript runtime in a web browser uses an *event loop*.